skip to content

 00:14:49 - Nick Taylor

 Yeah, yeah, yeah.
-So I guess why don't we kind of get into it.
+So I guess why don't we kind of get into it?
 Let's maybe go from, like, zero to however far we can get.
-I'd like to kind of explore, like, how do we set up?
-Because I know one of the things you mentioned is Redwood is really trying to remove a lot of friction for people developing.
-They just, you know, they just want you to build things.
-Right.
-So.
-And you're saying it's similar to Rails.
-So I'm guessing there's a lot.
-Is there a lot of convention over configuration, I imagine, or.
+I'd like to explore how we set up, because I know one of the things you mentioned is Redwood is really trying to remove a lot of friction for people developing.
+They just want you to build things, right?
+And you're saying it's similar to Rails, so I'm guessing there's a lot of convention over configuration, I imagine, or...

 00:15:21 - Anthony Campolo

 Yep, convention over configuration.
 It is considered an opinionated framework, not an unopinionated framework.
-So that's what I think makes a lot of sense about it, is because JavaScript and React historically have been very unopinionated, which is why we've seen this, like, Cambrian explosion of meta frameworks built around React.
-Whether Next or Gatsby or Blitz or Redwood or Remix, there's so many of them.
-And so this is one that is kind of the furthest in that, like, pendulum swing back to opinionation of saying, like, we want to make this as opinionated, as convention oriented as possible, because this is like what we need to like, tame the, the beast that is React, you know?
+That's what I think makes a lot of sense about it, because JavaScript and React historically have been very unopinionated, which is why we've seen this Cambrian explosion of meta-frameworks built around React.
+Whether it's Next or Gatsby or Blitz or Redwood or Remix, there are so many of them.
+And this is one that is kind of furthest in that pendulum swing back toward being opinionated, saying, "We want to make this as opinionated, as convention-oriented, as possible," because this is what we need to tame the beast that is React, you know?

 00:16:04 - Nick Taylor

 Yeah, for sure.
-And I, I can see that being a good fit.
-I mean, because, like, when I was working at Forem, it's a Rails shop mainly, so you know a lot of conventions.
+And I can see that being a good fit.
+I mean, when I was working at Forem, it's mainly a Rails shop, so you know there are a lot of conventions.
 You get stuff scaffolded and a lot of stuff for free.
 It uses Active Record, so you get kind of ORM-like stuff too.
-So and, and everything.
-Every time I read about a framework coming out, a lot of, like, even Blitz, I think, tries to model themselves on a Rails-like experience because, you know, people just try to replicate that.
-And so it's, it's, it's going to be cool to see it.
+Every time I read about a framework coming out, even Blitz, I think, tries to model itself on a Rails-like experience because people keep trying to replicate that.
+So it's going to be cool to see it.

 00:16:35 - Anthony Campolo

 Although Blitz 2.0 is going to be a completely different thing now.
-So all the things you've heard about Blitz, are you to now unlearn all of them?
-Because Blitz is a different thing now.
+So all the things you've heard about Blitz, you have to now unlearn all of them, because Blitz is a different thing now.

 00:16:44 - Nick Taylor